Reminiscence therapy is gaining attention for its encouraging results for those experiencing memory loss, dementia, and Alzheimer’s diagnosis.

 That can include introducing music from that time, or even magazines displaying major events of the times.
 You can even show clips from popular movies of the era.
 Memorabilia from that timeframe, such as a lamp from the period, or even popular toys of the day, can also stimulate memory.

-But any material specific to the person’s life can be even more effective.
+But any material specific to a person’s life can be even more effective.
 For example, possessions from earlier in life, such as a personal favorite toy, or a favorite dress can stimulate long-term memory recall.

 Who Can Provide Reminiscence Therapy

-One of the biggest advantages with reminiscence therapy is that it can be performed by virtually anyone.
+One of the biggest advantages of reminiscence therapy is that it can be performed by virtually anyone.
 That can include a caregiver, family member or friend.
 It doesn’t require the services of a trained therapist.
 It’s a simple process, that involves reconnecting someone with memory loss with major events from early in life.

 It can even be done in groups.
 In fact, group reminiscence therapy is sometimes the most effective.
 This is particularly true if it involves the loved one’s peers – people of a similar age, who have perhaps enjoyed the actual events with that person.